socrabytes/youtube-digest/docs/tasks/issue-35-enhanced-summary-display.md

 The enhanced summary display will leverage structured data from videos including transcripts, chapter information, and metadata to create a more useful and interactive digest experience.

 ## Recent Fixes

+### 2025-03-01: Fixed Error Handling and Digest Type Validation

+- ✅ **Error Handling Improvements**:
+  - Fixed ReferenceError for `selectedVideo` in the `renderMarkdown` function
+  - Modified `renderMarkdown` to accept a videoId parameter instead of relying on global state
+  - Added defensive programming with proper null/undefined checks
+  - Enhanced error handling in digest generation workflow

+- ✅ **Digest Type Validation**:
+  - Updated digest type dropdown to match the backend's enum values
+  - Added validation in the API to ensure only valid digest types are submitted
+  - Fixed the PostgreSQL error: "invalid input value for enum digesttype"
+  - Validated digest types against the allowed values: `highlights`, `chapters`, `detailed`, and `summary`

+- ✅ **UI Navigation and Refresh Issues**:
+  - Fixed 404 errors during digest generation by correcting URL format
+  - Changed navigation from `/digests/{video_id}` to `/digests?video={video_id}`
+  - Implemented direct state updates to avoid the need for page refreshes
+  - Added automatic video data refresh to display newly generated digests

+These improvements ensure a much smoother user experience when generating and viewing digests, with proper error handling and validation at each step.

 ### 2025-03-01: Fixed API field mapping and dependency issues